Examples of an Illustration Essay

 Hypothetical examples illustrate a specific and typical type of examples yet they remain weak in showing a major illustration essay point.
 Typical examples are able to provide an instance of a common experience that many people had.
-Another type of instances that is being used is a specific type of examples.
-A specific example of illustration uses a personal experience or other people experience that is found to be dominant to present a key illustration essay example.
+Another type of instance that is being used is a specific type of example.
+A specific example of illustration uses a personal experience or other people’s experience that is found to be dominant to present a key illustration essay example.

 Example of an Illustration Essay

 Illustration essay topic: How Can Students Develop Good Study Habits?

 Students need to develop good study habits if they are to reach their full potential in any course or degree.
 Good study habits are very useful for people in education, and they can be learned with enough repetition.
 These study habits can be learned through finding out what works for the individual student, getting into a routine, and making sure to change habits if the situation calls for it.